Environmental Studies Graduate Admission

 Students from any undergraduate major are encouraged to apply to the Environmental Studies (EVST) Masters program.
 The EVST Program highly values evidence of service and engagement of many kinds in graduate applicants, and we particularly encourage those who have been Peace Corps Volunteers to apply.
 Over decades, many of our most outstanding students and alumni have been PC Volunteers.

 New: The EVST Masters Program has been approved as a distinctive program within the Western Regional Graduate Program (WRGP) of the Western Interstate Commission for Higher Education (WICHE).
 If you are admitted to our Program for Fall 2016 or later, and if you are a legal resident of Alaska, Arizona, California, Colorado, Hawai‘i, Idaho, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, or Wyoming, the UM Graduate School will notify you of your WRGP in-state tuition rate status upon admission.
-Subject to continued UM WRGP policy, residents of these states admitted to the EVST Program will qualify for Montana resident rate tuition.
+Subject to continued UM WRGP policy, residents of these states admitted to the Environmental Studies Masters Program will qualify for a tuition rate of 150% of the Montana resident tuition rate.
 See the WICHE/WRGP website for details.

 Graduate applications are screened by the EVST Director and routed to potential advisors based on applicants stated interests and/or stated review requests.
 Final decisions are confirmed by faculty as a whole.
 Decisions are based on consideration of the full range of applicant information supplied, including GPAs, GREs, the 3 written statements, past applicant experience, transcripts, and reference letters.
 The whole of these factors are then considered in the context of the full applicant pool and the availability of interest area advisors, both of which can vary significantly from year to year.